Interview – Tina Romero

 Cryptic Rock – It seems like you are certainly following the path you should be on, and it also sounds like your mom and dad were huge influences.
 Tell us about the music: what led you to start DJing?

 Tina Romero – I‘ve always been obsessed with music – shazaming songs in the grocery store, asking bartenders about what they’re playing, attending live shows, making mixes for friends & parties… I had often flirted with the idea of DJing, and one day I just decided to go for it.
 I taught myself how to use the gear and started spinning house parties for anyone who’d have me.
-Eventually I landed my first residency – a party called “Confession” at Mission Dolores in Park Slope – where I played every month for three years.
-That’s where I really honed the chops.
+Eventually, I landed my first residency – a party called “Confession” at Mission Dolores in Park Slope – where I played every month for three years.
+That’s where I really honed my chops.

 Having a diverse knowledge of what’s out there is key when it comes to keeping crowds on the dance floor, and for me, it doesn’t feel like work to pay attention to what’s happening in the music world.
 I’m always hungry for new jams.
-What I didn’t see coming is how DJing would complement and expand my creative process.
+What I didn’t see coming was how DJing would complement and expand my creative process.
 It means something much deeper to me now.

-DJing is connected to film-making in that I’m taking people on a ride.
+DJing is connected to filmmaking in that I’m taking people on a ride.
 I aim for there to be a “story” in my sets.
 Not necessarily a narrative, but an intentional unfolding of tempo, genre, key, and overall vibe.

 Cryptic Rock – That all makes perfect sense.
-You can love something, it starts as a hobby, and takes over into something much more.
+You can love something, it starts as a hobby and takes over into something much more.

 Tina Romero aka DJ TRx performing.